maheshj01/searchfield/README.md

 <img src = "https://user-images.githubusercontent.com/31410839/115070269-5a692500-9f12-11eb-9de9-73ae970bf337.gif" width="300">
 </p>

 ## Properties

 - `autoCorrect`: Defines whether to enable autoCorrect defaults to `true`
 - `autofocus`: Defines whether to enable autofocus defaults to `false`
+- `autoValidateMode`: Used to enable/disable this form field auto validation and update its error text.defaults to `AutoValidateMode.disabled`
 - `controller`: TextEditing Controller to interact with the searchfield.
 - `comparator` property to filter out the suggestions with a custom logic (Comparator is deprecated Use `onSearchTextChanged` instead).
 - `emptyWidget`: Custom Widget to show when search returns empty Results (defaults to `SizedBox.shrink`)